Public Relations & Advertising

 Who Is Getting a Master’s Degree in Public Relations & Advertising?

 At the countrywide level, the racial-ethnic distribution of public relations majors is as follows:

 |Hispanic or Latino||263|

-Students from other countries are interested in Public Relations, too.
+Americans aren’t the only ones with an interest in Public Relations.
 About 13.7% of those with this major are international students.
 The most popular countries for students from outside the country are: